 For further global statistics on fixed broadband, please also see separate report: Global - Broadband and FttP - Key Statistics and Insights.

-As of mid 2015 there were 148 countries worldwide with a developed broadband policy in place, recognising that such infrastructure is critical to their development.
-There were also 6 countries planning on developing a policy and 42 countries with no plans at all.
+As of late 2016 there were 151 countries worldwide with a developed broadband policy in place, recognising that such infrastructure is critical to their development.
+There were also 7 countries planning on developing a policy and 38 countries with no plans at all.
 In 2015 a study by the ITU found that only 43% of the world’s population has regular access to the Internet.